 Open the Group Manager by double-clicking on a group in the Project Explorer.

+Alternatively:

-Alternatively, you find a Show Group Manager option under the main Document / Code / Memo and Network menu.
+Find Show Group Manager option under the main Document / Code / Memo and Network menu.

 Next select on ore more items in the pane: 'In Group' and move them to the right-hand side 'Not in Group'.